 French designers have long created the most stylistically elegant and innovative brands.
 This outstanding reputation has been originated by the 17th-century French monarch Louis XIV and his shrewd minister of finance, Jean-Baptiste Colbert.
 The Sun King had an eye for fashion and, with the help of Colbert, as the latter famously indicated: “fashions were to France what the mines of Peru were to Spain; Louis XIV established France as the leading luxury and chic fashion capital of the world.

 The French way of luxury attire, accessories, and living has evolved from the elaborate fashion of the 17th-century to cool and effortlessly elegant style.
 Defined by “I woke up like this” attitude, the French design allows the individual to shine with a hint of playfulness.
 The Stone Paris fine jewelry has this quality ingrained in its DNA.
 Founded by Marie Poniatowski, a Parisian from a high nobility family whose origins go back to the 15th century admiringly creates sensual and modern jewelry adorned with romanticism.

-Her collection is for the brave who is not afraid of the stigma of being emotionally tender but the one that graciously asserts ” I am the beloved who chooses to abide or break the rules.
-The wearer is attentive to detail, gentle in nature, and connoisseur of the timeless elegance.
-As for the androgynous pieces of Stone Paris fine jewelry, a touch of royal rebellion that screams rocker-chic will transform your style delicately.
+Her collection is for the brave who is not afraid of the stigma of being emotionally tender, but the one that graciously asserts, ” I am the beloved who chooses to abide or break the rules.
+The wearer is attentive to detail, gentle in nature, and connoisseur of timeless elegance.
+As for the androgynous pieces of Stone Paris’s fine jewelry, a touch of royal rebellion that screams rocker-chic will transform your style delicately.

 Interview with Marie Poniatowski:

 Jupilings: How do you describe yourself-

 MP: I’m an entrepreneur; I design fine jewelry for Stone Paris, the brand I founded 14 years ago.
 I live in Paris with my husband and daughter.
 I’m very straightforward, so I always tell it like it is!
 Moreover, while I create luxurious accessories, I’m very casual, and my favorite thing is to be with my family and friends in my country house outside of the city.

 Jupilings: What set you on this path of designing jewelry-